-The Society, organized in Toronto in 1890, now has local groups known as Centres in 13 cities across Canada, from Quebec to Victoria.
-Centres in Ontario, besides Toronto, are at Ottawa, Hamilton, Guelph, London and Windsor.
-Membership is open to any person interested in Astronomy, professionally or as a hobby, and there are no academic requirements.
+The Society, organized in Toronto in 1890, now has local groups known as Centres in 13 cities across Canada, from Halifax to Victoria.
+Centres in Ontario, besides Toronto are located at Ottawa, Hamilton, London and Windsor.
+Membership is open to any person interested in Astronomy, professionally or as a hobby, and there are no academic requirements or age limits.